thepurplingpoet/Memory-game/README.md

 Memory Game Project
 ===================

-This project showcases a memory based game built using HTML, CSS and javascript.
+This project made for Udacity's FEND showcases a memory based game built using HTML, CSS and javascript.
 Dependencies include the font-awesome library which is used for the icons on the cards.

 How to play: